 The 2020 Yamaha WR250F moves another step closer to the championship-winning YZ250F motocrosser and the YZ250FX cross-country racer.
+In this 2020 Yamaha WR250F review we look at just how good it is.

 All three bikes are based on the same platform while still maintaining significant differences that make the bike suitable for the type of riding you do, whether it’s motocross, enduro, or trail riding.